ChainAgnostic/namespaces/koinos/caip2.md

 Note that the `chain_id` value returned must be substringed to the first 32 characters.

-For example, this Node.js code transforms the above response into a CAIP-2 identifier:
+For example, this JavaScript code transforms the above response into a CAIP-2 identifier:

 ```javascript
 // For the Koinos mainnet